Self-driving car: Trust

 Consumers will avoid ACs unless they trust them as safe.
 Robotaxis operating in San Francisco received pushback over perceived safety risks.
 Automatic elevators were invented in 1900, but did not become common until operator strikes and trust was built with advertising and features such as an emergency stop button.
 However, with repeated use of autonomous driving functions, drivers' behavior and trust in autonomous vehicles gradually improved and both entered a more stable state.
 At the same time, this also improved the performance and reliability of the vehicle in complex conditions, thereby increasing public trust.

 Economics

 Autonomy also presents various political and economic implications.
 The transportation sector holds significant sway in many political and economic landscapes.
 For instance, many US states generate much annual revenue from transportation fees and taxes.
 The advent of self-driving cars could profoundly affect the economy by potentially altering state tax revenue streams.
 Furthermore, the transition to autonomous vehicles might disrupt employment patterns and labor markets, particularly in industries heavily reliant on driving professions.
-Data from the U.S. Bureau of Labor Statistics indicates that in 2019, the sector employed over two million individuals as tractor-trailer truck drivers.
+Data from the US Bureau of Labor Statistics indicates that in 2019, the sector employed over two million individuals as tractor-trailer truck drivers.
 Additionally, taxi and delivery drivers represented approximately 370,400 positions, and bus drivers constituted a workforce of over 680,000.
 Collectively, this amounts to a conceivable displacement of nearly 2.9 million jobs, surpassing the job losses experienced in the 2008 Great Recession.